redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 ```
 `<function-name>` should be replaced by `identity-validate`, `identity-signup`, `identity-login` or your own function.

+Note that the netlify-cli does not generate fake user data for each invocation of an identity function.
+It always provides the same `Test Person` data.

 ## Additional Resources

 - [RBAC Example & Demo Site](https://redwoodblog-with-identity.netlify.app/)